JYU-IBA/potku/README.md

 [here](http://users.jyu.fi/~jaakjuli/jibal/data/).
 These files need to be extracted to ``external/share/jibal``.
-You can run the following command from the root folder of the repository to download and extract the files. (note: curl not working by default on all windows versions)
+You can run the following command from the root folder of the repository to download and extract the files. (note: `curl` is not installed by default on all windows versions)

 ````
 $ curl http://users.jyu.fi/~jaakjuli/jibal/data/data.tar.gz -o data.tar.gz && \